 All Age Events

 These events are open to all, they are friendly supportive events, but the duty of care offered can only reasonably be expect to be at a level appropriate to adults.
 Riders under 18 years old should only attend general club activities if accompanied by a parent, guardian, carer or person acting in loco parentis, or with a signed consent form for the activity.
 Some cycling experience is required for all of our events.
-We recommend our monthly Introduction Club Cycling rides as the best place to start for all members.
+We recommend our monthly Introduction to Club Cycling rides as the best place to start for all members.

 Our Sunday club rides depart from Whittington Park at 8.30am, riders are divided into groups and each group will discuss their expected route, difficulty and return time before departure.
 More details are published online in the Clipping in section of our club forum.